tramebleue/fct-qgis/README.md

 # Fluvial Corridor Toolbox

+> **Warning**
+> This version of the toolbox is deprecated.
+Development and maintenance of the Fluvial Corridor Toolbox for QGIS continues on [EVS-GIS/fct-qgis](https://github.com/EVS-GIS/fct-qgis)

 ![Corridor Width Profile Example (River le Var, France)](https://github.com/tramebleue/fct-cli/blob/master/docs/img/width_profile.png)

 The Fluvial Corridor Toolbox is a set of geoalgorithms intended to describe and measure fluvial features and processes.